 Operating essentially like a contained water wheel, rotary feeders allow pressure differentials while controlling the flow of malt from bins to conveyance systems like chain disks and pneumatic conveyors.

 Chain conveyors are the fastest, gentlest method of conveying grain but take up a lot of space.
-For this reason they’re used when applicable to dump from grist to mash as quickly as possible.
+For this reason they’re used when specially requested to dump from grist to mash as quickly as possible.

 WEIGHING & MILLING